typedops/funops/src/main/tut/2015-10-09-why-use-types.md

-This tutorial is an attempt to show step by step an iterative approach to transforming what I would consider an ill-typed API (a form I see very often in operations or infrastructure code) towards a more type-expressive API which eleminates a large set of invalid values from ever being constructed in the first place.
+This tutorial is an attempt to show step by step an iterative approach to transforming what I would consider an ill-typed API (a form I see very often in operations or infrastructure code) towards a more type-expressive API which eliminates a large set of invalid values from ever being constructed in the first place.

 This will be the basis for future tutorials that will follow, putting into